whayler1/luvup-app/README.md

 - in console `ifconfig | grep inet`
 - use the ip after the line beginning `inet`
 - on ios safari `exp://<ip>:19000`

+### detox tests
+- run the `./add-detox-exponent.sh` script to add the exponent app binary locally.
+If you have not run it before you must run `chmod +x ./add-detox-exponent.sh`
+- run `yarn ios` in the terminal
+- run `yarn e2e` in a separate terminal window while `yarn ios` is running.